 How to Make the Onion Dip

-Let me show you how to make this insanely easy French Onion Dip recipe with a step-by-step walk through with pictures.
+Let me show you how to make this amazingly easy French Onion Dip recipe with a step-by-step walk through with pictures.
 Printable recipe card can be found at the bottom of the post.

 Yup, this really is all you need to make delicious French Onion Dip for your Game Day spread.